What Is Open Badge Factory?

 Examination and deletion of the endorsement

 Once a partner has endorsed your organisation and/or you have endorsed the partner, it’s possible to examine the texts by clicking the partner’s name in the Partner network page.
-If for some reason you want to delete the endorsement, it can be done by clicking Remove link on the right top corner of the endorsement.
+If for some reason you want to delete the endorsement, it can be done by clicking the Remove link at the top right corner of the endorsement.

 It’s also possible to organise endorsement requests with ready-made tags.
 All searches for all requested badge endorsements from the organisation.
-Pending request searches for all those endorsement requests that have not yet been processed.
+Pending request searches for all those endorsement requests that have not been processed yet.
 Endorsed searches for all finalised endorsements.

 Processing an endorsement request